 When I began this personal pledge, I did originally think how are my tiny changes going to help towards a solution for such a huge problem?
 Since January, I have become much more conscious of how much waste I can avoid by shopping smarter and thinking beyond the immediate consequences.

-Of course, my bank account is feeling healthier as a benefit of these small changes but, I personally feel much better for it too.
-Of course there is definitely more that to be done but, if we all made the effort to make these small lifestyle changes, we would really make a difference and help to change the world we live in for the better.
+My bank account is feeling healthier as a benefit of these small changes but, I personally feel much better for it too.
+Of course there is definitely more to be done but, if we all made the effort to make these small lifestyle changes, we would really make a difference and help to change the world we live in for the better.